Sweet-Pillow/Urna-Eletronica-Simulator/README.md

 # Urna-Eletronica-Simulator
-A Brazilian electronic voting machine simulator.
+An accurate electronic voting machine simulator that verifies if the Brazilian electronic voting machine is really safe.